Kudzu

 enhance the soil.
 As a legume, it increases the nitrogen in the

-Its deep taproots also transfer valuable minerals from the subsoil
+bacteria.[8]
+Its deep taproots also transfer valuable minerals

-to the topsoil, thereby improving the topsoil.
-In the deforested
+from the subsoil to the topsoil, thereby improving the topsoil.

-even more water for plants than in the soil prior to
+latosols, thus freeing even more water for plants than in the

 Animal feed

-a forage and palatable to livestock.
-It can be grazed until frost
+as a forage and palatable to livestock.
+It can be grazed until

-and even slightly after.
-Kudzu had been used in the southern
+frost and even slightly after.
+Kudzu had been used in the

-United States specifically to feed goats on land that had limited
+southern United States specifically to feed goats on land that

-resources.
-Kudzu hay typically has a 15–18% crude protein content
+had limited resources.
+Kudzu hay typically has a 15–18% crude

-Kudzu is readily consumed by all types of grazing animals, yet
+consumed by all types of grazing animals, yet frequent grazing

-frequent grazing over three to four years can ruin stands.
-Thus,
+over three to four years can ruin stands.
+Thus, kudzu only

 Basketry